goatslacker/alt/README.md

 * Store uses an event emitter, in our case [EventEmitter3](https://github.com/primus/EventEmitter3), so one can set up the view to listen to changes on the store.

-* Singleton stores making your store logic simple to follow and easy to test.

 * Single dispatcher which allows one to listen to all events for debugging or fun.